GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 it is probably best to confirm this a significant contributer to the disparity in performance.

-To see how many objects, and thus easily calculate how much memory has been allocated, we can run a test to see how many pages are needed as scale up the priority queue.
+To see how many objects, and thus easily calculate how much memory has been allocated, we can run a test to see how many pages are needed to scale up the priority queue.

 ```ruby
 allocated_before = GC.stat(:heap_used)